 To sponsor a family member for Australian permanent residence, you must be:

-If you are a permanent resident or eligible New Zealand citizen and your children were born in Australia, they may already be Australian citizens.
+If you are an Australian permanent resident or an eligible New Zealand citizen and your children were born in Australia, they may already be Australian citizens.
 You can apply for their proof of citizenship.

-Specialist immigration companies save you time, money and stress when applying for a visa.
-You can research and apply for a visa yourself on the Australian Government – Department of Immigration and Citizenship website.
+Specialist immigration companies can save you time, money, and stress when applying for a visa.
+That said, you don’t have to hire someone to submit your application—you can research and apply for a visa yourself directly through the Australian Government Department of Home Affairs website.

 For a small fee (AUD$15.00), you can post your question online, and one of the IMMagine team will contact you with your answer within 24 hours (usually same-day response).
-This service is designed for people who need quick access to accurate information but don’t want to trawl the internet to find the answers or commit to anything just yet.
+This service is designed for people who need quick access to accurate information but don’t want to search online to find the answers.
 Most importantly, your questions are answered by licensed advisers living in New Zealand or Australia.

 There are a lot of ways to get Australian visa and citizenship information and help on the internet.
 A few of the links are below: